matthieugrieger/mumbledj/README.md

 **If installing via `go install` or from source, the following must be installed:**
 * [Go 1.5+](https://golang.org)
   * __NOTE__: Extra installation steps are required for a working Go installation.
 Once Go is installed, type `go help gopath` for more information.
+  * If the repositories for your distro contain a version of Go older than 1.5, try using [`gvm`](https://github.com/moovweb/gvm) to install Go 1.5 or newer.

 #### YouTube API Key
 A YouTube API key must be present in your configuration file in order to use the YouTube service within the bot.
 Below is a guide for retrieving an API key: